TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-performance.md

 ## **Traversal Step Specific Behavior**

-1. **.order().by()** operator is performed in compute layer.
-It is heavily impacted by the size of data retrieved from storage layer.
+1. **.order().by()** and **.group().by()** operators are performed in compute layer.
+They are heavily impacted by the size of data retrieved from storage layer.
 To improve performance of this step consider reducing amount of data being retrieved by projecting specific properties. _This behavior will be fixed in near future._
 2. **.range()** step has linearly increasing latency and RU/s cost as the window of time moves.
 When range at offset X is requested, X-1 records are processed but ignored.
 As such, there is still latency and charge for X-1 records. _This behavior will be fixed in near future._

 ## **Recommended Documents**